DewyKB/dewy/README.md

 To get a local copy up and running follow these steps.

 1. (Optional) Start a `pgvector` instance to persist your data

+    Dewy uses a vector database to store metadata about the documents you've loaded as well as embeddings used to provide semantic search results.

     ```sh
     docker run -d \
       -p 5432:5432 \